jarun/buku/README.md

 - Add tags to bookmarks
 - Optionally fetch page title data from the web (default: disabled)
 - Use (partial) tags or keywords to search bookmarks
+- Any or all search keyword match options
 - Unique URLs to avoid duplicates, show index if URL already exists
 - Open bookmark in browser using index
 - Open search results in browser